dguzh/geoparser/docs/usage.rst

 Filtering Candidate Locations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Filters can be applied to restrict candidate locations during the resolution process.
-This can be useful when you want to limit geoparsing to specific regions or types of locations.
+This can be useful when you want to constrain geoparsing results to specific regions or types of locations.

 For example, restrict candidates to locations in Austria, Germany, and Switzerland: